Mission of Mercy free dental clinic to treat 1,000 underserved patients in San Antonio

 The not-for-profit ADA is the nation's largest dental association, representing 162,000 dentist members.
 The premier source of oral health information, the ADA has advocated for the public's health and promoted the art and science of dentistry since 1859.
 The ADA's state-of-the-art research facilities develop and test dental products and materials that have advanced the practice of dentistry and made the patient experience more positive.
 The ADA Seal of Acceptance long has been a valuable and respected guide to consumer dental care products.
 The monthly The Journal of the American Dental Association (JADA) is the ADA's flagship publication and the best-read scientific journal in dentistry.
 For more information about the ADA, visit

 .
 For more information on oral health, including prevention, care and treatment of dental disease, visit the ADA's consumer website MouthHealthy.org

 About the ADA Foundation

-As dentistry's premier philanthropic and charitable organization, the ADA Foundation is a catalyst for uniting people and organizations to make a difference through better oral health.
-The ADA Foundation provides educational grants including dental student scholarships and affiliated dental scholarships; a variety of grants related to access to care and oral health outreach, including grants related to Give Kids A Smile® and charitable assistance through its Disaster Assistance Grant Program and Relief Grant Program.
-The ADA Foundation also provides funding for the Dr. Anthony Volpe Research Center (formerly the Paffenbarger Research Center) in Gaithersburg, MD.
+As dentistry’s premier philanthropic and charitable organization, the ADA Foundation is a catalyst for uniting people and organizations to make a difference through better oral health.
+The ADA Foundation provides more than $800,000 in grants, scholarships, and awards annually to programs that are in alignment with the organization’s four mission pillars: Charitable Assistance, Access to Care, Research, and Education (C.A.R.E.).
+As part of these efforts, the ADA Foundation oversees Give Kids A Smile® and also oversees the ADA Foundation Volpe Research Center in Gaithersburg, Maryland (formerly the Paffenbarger Research Center).
 For more information about the ADA Foundation, visit www.adafoundation.org.